FrostDigital/flink-framework/packages/api-docs-plugin/readme.md

 3. Serves a React application that fetches and displays your API documentation
 4. Groups endpoints by resource for better organization
 5. Displays detailed request/response schemas with proper TypeScript types
-6. Sets up an MCP server endpoint for AI assistant integration

 ## Development